Reddit beginner guide: How do you get started with Reddit?

 Observe before you start

 Every community has its own style and rules.
 A short observation phase helps you blend in and avoid accidental mistakes.
+This is also where Reddit posting strategy tips begin.

 1. Read top posts from the last month to learn tone and format.